m-yamazoe/documentation/agent/installation/windows.rst

    :alt: JDK installation
    :align: center

-   JDK installation
+   JDK Installation

-3. After installing JDK, you can proceed to the next step.
+3. After installing the JDK, you can proceed to the next step.

 .. figure:: ./images/install_start.png
    :height: 617 px